hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 export LD_LIBRARY_PATH=<path to hadoop>/lib/native:$LD_LIBRARY_PATH
 ```

-To verify that the Hadoop native libraries were successuly configured,
+To verify that the Hadoop native libraries were successfully configured,
 you should no longer see the message above and if you enable logging
 for `org.apache.hadoop` you should see the following log message: